guimspace/fopus/README.md

 **fopus** is a command-line tool for Linux.
 It is a one-liner command to **archive**, **compress**, **encrypt**, **split**, **hash** and **sign** files.
 It aims consistency in the process of backup.

-Backup archive is encrypted by [**age**](https://github.com/FiloSottile/age) with a passphrase.
-An age identity key is not required.
+Backup archive is encrypted by [**age**](https://github.com/FiloSottile/age) with a passphrase or to a recipient.

-Large backups are split in pieces of 1G.
+Large backups are split in pieces of 1G by default.

 Hashes are signed by [**minisign**](https://github.com/jedisct1/minisign).
 A minisign secret key is required.